Free stationing: Different mathematical solution

 Points in the polar coordinate system with pole O and polar axis L. In green, the point with radial coordinate 3 and angular coordinate 60 degrees or (3,60°).
 In blue, the point (4,210°).

 By measuring bearings and distances, local polar coordinates are recorded.
 The orientation of this local polar coordinate system is defined by the 0° horizontal circle of the total station (polar axis L).
-The pole of this local polar coordinate system is the vertical axis (pole O) of the total stations.
+The pole of this local polar coordinate system is the vertical axis (pole O) of the total station.
 The polar coordinates (r,f) with the pole are transformed using surveying software on a data collector to the Cartesian coordinates (x,y) of the known points.
 The coordinates for the position of the total station are then calculated.

 In a resection (triangulation) measuring bearings only, there can be a problem with an infinite number of solutions known as a "danger circle", or "inscribed angle theorem".

-Back-sight points

 The back-sight points of the control network should cover and surround the stationing site.
 The position of the total station is not part of the area.
 This is the area where you want to measure with this station setup.
 Topographic points or stakeout points should not be measured outside this area.
 If measured outside this area, the errors in orientation will be extrapolated instead of being interpolated.

 While it is possible to use only two known control points in a resection (free stationing), it is recommended to use three control points.
 There is no redundancy for orientation, using two points only.

-When performing a resection (free-stationing) on more than 4 points, diminishing returns are achieved in the returned results.